Nana Konadu Agyeman Rawlings: Life's work

-In a statement released by the Embassy of Ghana, former First Lady Nana Konadu Agyeman Rawlings stated: "My desire is to see the emancipation of women at every level of development to enable them to contribute and benefit from the socio-economic and political progress of the country....
+In a statement released by the Embassy of Ghana, Agyeman Rawlings stated: "My desire is to see the emancipation of women at every level of development to enable them to contribute and benefit from the socio-economic and political progress of the country...
 Women's vital role of promoting peace in the family, the country and the world at large must be acknowledged.
 And to do this, they must be empowered politically to equip them adequately for the challenges of critically identifying and assessing solutions for the betterment of society."

-This was the goal of 31 December Women's Movement of which Nana Konadu Agyeman Rawlings was president.
-She described it as a "broad based development oriented Non-Governmental Organisation that aspires to achieve these objectives through the effective mobilisation of women."
-In addition, her movement—two million strong—has set up more than 870 pre-schools in Ghana and has worked actively to stir up interest for the accomplishment of child development and family planning.
+This was the goal of the 31st December Women's Movement (DWM) of which Agyeman Rawlings was president.
+She described it as a "Broad-based development-oriented Non-Governmental Organization that aspires to achieve these objectives through the effective mobilization of women."
+In addition, her movement,two million strong,has set up more than 870 pre-schools in Ghana and has worked actively to stir up interest for the accomplishment of child development and family planning.

 Agyeman Rawlings said that she would continue to work in the women's movement even if her husband were no longer president.
 Her husband led a military coup that seized power in 1981, although he was not established as head of state until the following year.
 The country successfully reverted to civilian rule in 1992 and held free elections.
 Calling the first lady "an instrumental part of the revolution in Ghana's economy," the Baltimore Afro-American reported that women were Ghana's largest labor force, and they wanted to be a central part of the country's redevelopment.
-"Before December 31, 1981, they had no power of influence in law or politics--even the laws that pertained to them."
+"Before December 31, 1981, they had no power of influence in law or politics,even the laws that pertained to them."
 It was a grassroots movement, with women selling their land, clothes, and jewelry to get money.